SBharadwaj7/rickandmorty_unvoid/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run Angular Project

+To run this project you must have Node and npm in your system.
+You can use the Node Version Manager to install it, or you can use the official package manager of your OS.
+You also have the option to install Node from its website.

+After checking if you have Node installed in your system, you can install Angular in your device by running following command in the command prompt:

+npm install @angular/cli

+After the complete setup is done, go to the repository and clone the Angular project.

+After the clone is successfull, Please install the node modules by the command: npm install

+Now the packages are installed, please run : 'ng serve' command to run the project.